theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/part-4-test-run.md

 <JestArchitectureSVG />

-## 1 - Choosing Run Method - "In-Band" Or In-Parallel
+## `TestScheduler` Run Method - "In-Band" Or In-Parallel

-The `TestScheduler` does is to determine the entire test run execution method, and it supports 2 options only:
+First, The `TestScheduler` determine the execution method it runs, and it supports 2 options:

 1. Running "in-band" - run all tests on a single process, on the same process jest is running, one after one in a synchronous sequence.
 2. Running parallelize - Schedule a great amount of work processes and then schedule tests to run over them, and get back their results asynchronously.

-In general, if you want to run jest "in-band" mode you have to explicitly specific it with the `--runInBand` option, but also on every test run, the `TestScheduler` is following heuristic which tries to figure out how long the entire test run will take.
+By default Jest chooses the "parallelize" execution, So if you want to run tests "in-band", you have to explicitly set it, which you can do by using the `--runInBand` option.

-If `TestScheduler` finds it relatively small, it will decide to run the tests "in-band", because establishing workers is expensive action and it will probably cause the test run to take longer.
+Although it's default, for each test run the `TestScheduler` runs an heuristic, which I call the `shouldRunInBand` heuristic, which tries to predict how long the entire test run will take, When `TestScheduler` finds a project relatively small, it will decide to run the tests "in-band", because establishing [jest-worker](./appendix-2-jest-worker.md)-s is an expensive action and it will probably be faster to just run them, in stead of spawning multiple processes and then run all tests in parallel.

-So for small projects jest usually run everything "in-band" which increases user experience.
+That's why small projects usually run "in-band", because of the `shouldRunInBand` heuristic.
+Jest added the heuristic increase user experience for small projects.
-Also worth mention that for the `shouldRunInBand` heuristic to be consider, cache required.
+Also worth mention that for Jest to use the `shouldRunInBand` heuristic, It has to have cache available (for the duration metadata), meaning not on first run.

-Whatever the `TestScheduler` decides, it will send it to the `jest-runner` to execute together with all the other information the `jest-runner` expects.
+Whatever the `TestScheduler` decides, it will send it to the `jest-runner` module, in which describes at the next part [The Runtime Environment 💽](./part-5-the-runtime-environment.md).

-#### The `shouldRunInBand` Heuristic Example
+### The `shouldRunInBand` Heuristic Example

 If a project has 10 tests, and running them takes up to 5 seconds.
 For such case, it doesn't make sense to spawn 10 new processes that their start-up time probably be longer than the time it takes to actually run those tests.